sinch/js-calling-tutorial/README.md

 ```

-## Adding UI for Login and User Registration
+## Adding UI for login and user registration
-You don't want anonymous users to be able to just go to your site and make a call without being logged in (the SinchClient requires a user or token).
-For this tutorial, you will use a very basic backend for user management to get, started.
+You don't want anonymous users to be able to go to your site and make a call without being logged in.
+(The SinchClient requires a user or token.)
+For this tutorial, you will use a very basic backend for user management to get started.
 You should not use this in a production environment.
-In production you should use your own user authentication.
-You can find a [.net sample project here](https://github.com/sinch/net-backend-sample)
+In production, you should use your own user authentication.
+You can find a [.net sample project here](https://github.com/sinch/net-backend-sample).

 ```html
 <div class="container">